At a Glance

 Due to the continued acquisition of quality corporate accounts across the UK, the need has arisen to appoint several Corporate Account Handlers.
 These roles can be based in various locations, and we are eager to hear from Account Handlers at all levels, from relatively junior Account Handlers from independent and regional brokers to seasoned veterans of the industry from competing globals.

 The finer points of the roles can be tweaked depending on your experience, technical ability, and ambition.
 You may be a general corporate practitioner dealing with all miscellaneous risks or keen to specialise in an industry vertical.
-For those candidates not currently dealing with six-figure income risks, it will be possible to ‘cut your teeth’ on less complex cases, all with the support of a Corporate Account Handling Team that comprises some of the brightest, most supportive, and technically-gifted insurance professionals in the market.
+For those candidates not currently dealing with six-figure income risks, it will be possible to ‘cut your teeth’ on less complex cases, all with the support of a Corporate Account Handling Team comprising some of the brightest, most supportive, and technically-gifted insurance professionals in the market.

-As a Corporate Account Handler, you will play a key part in the day-to-day management of a portfolio of clients, including dealing with mid-term amendments, preparing renewals, and producing an array of reports and associated documentation.
 You will endeavour to build a detailed understanding of your clients and their exposures to risks, and where gaps in cover become apparent, work with colleagues to create innovative ways to mitigate them.

 In return, you will receive a generous basic salary anticipated to be in the region of £30,000 - £50,000 (negotiable for candidates who can justify a higher salary), bonus, and an impressive array of company benefits, including a particularly impressive pension arrangement.